Downsizing Diffusion Models for Cardinality Estimation: The Selectivity Estimator

-once upon receiving a query and using the values for every Gaussian kernel.\\ For our benchmark datasets, the above Bayesnet implementation worked very well on \textbf{power}, successfully cutting down the max Q-error of queries from 100 to 28, as the range of the 0th attribute can be narrowed down to an average of 4.5\% its original by knowing the 4th attribute's value.
+For our benchmark datasets, the above Bayesnet implementation worked very well on \textbf{power} and \textbf{higgs}, successfully cutting down the max Q-error of queries by more than five times, as the range of the 0th attribute can be narrowed down to an average of 4.5\% of its original by knowing the 4th attribute's value.